sunfounder/zeus-car/docs/source/hardware/cpn_zeus_car_shield.rst

     * Grayscale adjustment potentiometer: used to set the reference voltage for Omni grayscale module
     * Grayscale Port: Used to connect Omni Grayscale module.

-* 3 groups of indicators.
+* Indicators
-    * Charging Indicator: This indicator lights up after plugging in the USC-C cable for charging, the color is orange.
+    * **Charge Indicator**: Glows red when the shield is charging through the USB-C port.
-    * Power Indicator: Turn the power switch to ON, the power indicator will light up, color: green.
+    * **Power Indicator**: Glows green when the power switch is in the "ON" position.
-    * Battery Indicator: Two indicators (orange) represent different battery levels.
-When both D3 and D4 indicators are off, you need to use the USB-C cable to charge.
-When charging, these two indicators will flash.
+    * **Battery Indicator**: Two orange indicators represent different battery levels.
+They flash during charging and turn off when the battery needs charging.

 * :ref:`shield_ultrasonic_pin`
     * To connect the ultrasonic module, both Trig & Echo pins are connected on pin 10 of the Arduino board.